Googol: Properties

 This sequence is the same as that of the residues (mod n) of a googolplex up until the 17th position.

 Cultural impact

-Widespread sounding of the word occurs through the name of the company Google, with the name "Google" being an accidental misspelling of "googol" by the company's founders, which was picked to signify that the search engine was intended to provide large quantities of information.
-In 2004, family members of Kasner, who had inherited the right to his book, were considering suing Google for their use of the term "googol"; however, no suit was ever filed.
+Googol is a homophone of the company name Google, an accidental misspelling of "googol" by the company's founders; it suggests that the search engine provides large quantities of information.
+In 2004, Kasner's heirs considered suing Google over their use of "googol"; however, no suit was ever filed.

-Since October 2009, Google has been assigning domain names to its servers under the domain "1e100.net", the scientific notation for 1 googol, in order to provide a single domain to identify servers across the Google network.
+Since October 2009, Google has used the domain "1e100.net", the scientific notation for 1 googol, to identify servers across its network.

-The word is notable for being the subject of the £1 million question in a 2001 episode of the British quiz show Who Wants to Be a Millionaire?, when contestant Charles Ingram cheated his way through the show with the help of a confederate in the studio audience.
+Googol was the £1 million answer in a 2001 episode of the British Who Wants to Be a Millionaire?, which the contestant allegedly won by cheating.